aumpierre-unb/InternalFluidFlow.jl/README.md

 julia> Re=f2Re(2.5e-2,:,true)
 ```

-*e.g.* e.g. this call computes *Re* for both laminar and turbulent regimes (if possible) and plots a schematic Moody diagram with the solution:
+*e.g.* this call computes *Re* for both laminar and turbulent regimes (if possible) and plots a schematic Moody diagram with the solution:

 ```julia
 julia> Re=f2Re(2.5e-2,2e-3,true)